Modern Crew Sets New Standard with Eco-Friendly Bamboo Vest & Loungewear Line | www.lokmattimes.com

 Modern Crew Sets New Standard with Eco-Friendly Bamboo Vest & Loungewear Line

-PNN New Delhi [India], July 15: Innovative men's innerwear and loungewear brand, Modern Crew, has recently unveiled its latest collection featuring ...
+New Delhi (India), July 17: Innovative men’s innerwear and loungewear brand, Modern Crew, has recently unveiled its latest collection featuring distinctive men’s ...

-New Delhi [India], July 15: Innovative men's innerwear and loungewear brand, Modern Crew, has recently unveiled its latest collection featuring distinctive men’s vests and men’s lounge pants pyjamas made from eco-friendly bamboo fabric.
+New Delhi (India), July 17: Innovative men’s innerwear and loungewear brand, Modern Crew, has recently unveiled its latest collection featuring distinctive men’s vests and men’s lounge pants pyjamas made from eco-friendly bamboo fabric.
 With its commitment to originality and superior fabric composition, Modern Crew once again impresses by combining comfort and durability in its products.

 The fashion industry has a longstanding struggle with environmental impact and pollution.
 Recognizing this challenge, Modern Crew sought to create a sustainable solution that seamlessly integrates fashion and eco-consciousness.
 By utilizing bamboo fabric, the brand has successfully developed a line of vests and pyjamas that not only meets world-class standards but also significantly reduces its ecological footprint.